 Disclaimer: This webpage is under renovation.
 Information listed here may not be up-to-date or complete at this time.

 In 2025, the Virginia Zoo donated more than $162,000 to conservation partners around the world.
+The list of partners below is not exhaustive, but it shows the wide variety of species and projects we contribute to.
 Click on the type of animal or the plus sign (+) next to each initiative to learn more about the species and habitats we support.

 Lion Recovery Fund